-The VSU-MLIS program has licensed the rights from PBS granting permission for students enrolled in MLIS 7999 to stream each of the one hour episodes.
-The videos will be available for the duration of the course.
+Previously the VSU-MLIS program was able to licensed the rights from PBS granting permission for students enrolled in MLIS 7999 to stream each of the one hour episodes.
+This service is no longer offered.
+Students must rent or purchase the DVD or stream online the program content from a resource that the student identifies.